sinclairzx81/smoke/readme.md

 Smoke Hubs provide the following functionality:

 - They provide ICE configuration for Nodes (STUN / TURN)
-- They provide SDP, ICE Candidate forwarding services for WebRTC (ICE)
 - They provide a each Node a unique address.
 (DHCP)
-- They provide a means for a Node to register a public hostname (DNS)
+- They provide SDP, ICE Candidate forwarding services for WebRTC (ICE)

 From a application standpoint, Hubs are intended to be fairly transparent to applications (in much the same way as one doesn't usually give much thought to a home router when connecting to devices in a local area network), but they are important; forming the backbone of a peer network and playing a central role in describing the overall topology and partitioning of a network.